Home Blood Pressure Monitoring: How to Measure It Properly, What Readings Mean and When to Get Help

 • checking repeatedly because of anxiety

-Blood Pressure UK also advises taking two or three readings about one minute apart, keeping still and quiet, and following the monitor instructions carefully. :contentReference[oaicite:8]{index=8}
+Blood Pressure UK also advises taking two or three readings about one minute apart, keeping still and quiet, and following the monitor instructions carefully.

-What if your readings are lower at home than at the surgery?
+Lower at home than at the surgery

-NICE specifically discusses white coat effect and masked hypertension, and non-clinic measurements can help sort out which pattern is actually present. :contentReference[oaicite:9]{index=9}
+NICE specifically discusses white coat effect and masked hypertension, and non-clinic measurements can help sort out which pattern is actually present.

 That does not mean clinic readings should be ignored.
 It means both types of measurement can be useful in context.